fhkingma/bitswap/README.md

 ```
 <a name="demo"></a>
 ## DEMO: Compress your own image with Bit-Swap
-First, clone the repository to your machine.
+First, clone the repository to your machine and follow the instructions under requirements.
 To compress, run
 ```
 python demo_compress.py
 ```